Kempe Gowda I: Contributions

-Kempe Gowda was a patron of arts and learning.
-In spite belonging to a purely Kannada speaking community, he was a polyglot and authored Gangagaurivilasa, a yakshagana play, in Telugu, the court-language of the time.
+Kempe Gowda was a patron of arts and learning. he spoke both Telugu and Kannada and authored Gangagaurivilasa, a yakshagana play, in Telugu.

 Memorials

 A metal statue of Kempe Gowda was posthumously installed in 1609 at Gangadhareshwara temple at Shivagange.

-In 1964, another statue was erected in front of the Corporation Office at Bangalore.
+In 1964, another statue was erected in front of the Corporation Office at Bengaluru.

-The city bus stand of Bangalore is named Kempegowda Bus Station in his honour.
+The city bus stand of Bengaluru is named Kempegowda Bus Station in his honour.
 Bangalore International Airport was also renamed Kempegowda International Airport on 14 December 2013.

-The Bangalore Development Authority developed the Nadaprabhu Kempegowda Layout in him memory.
+The Bangalore Development Authority developed the Nadaprabhu Kempegowda Layout in his memory.
 The Majestic metro station on the Purple Line of Bangalore Metro was also renamed Nadaprabhu Kempegowda Station., Majestic, in his honour.

 Educational institutions such as Kempegowda Institute of Medical Sciences, Kempegowda Institute of Physiotherapy, Kempegowda College of Nursing, and Kempegowda Residential PU College have all been named after Kempe Gowda.
 A police station and a park in Bangalore are named in his honour.
 A busy thoroughfare in the city is named Kempegowda Road.

 Since 2017, the Government of Karnataka has recognised Kempe Gowda's birth anniversary, or Kempe Gowda Jayanthi.
 The Kempegowda Award, a civic award presented annually by the BBMP, was set up in his memory.